apacheignite/documentation/odbc-driver/querying-and-modifying-data.md

 {
   "type": "info",
   "title": "Joins and Collocation",
-  "body": "Just like with [Cache SQL Queries](doc:cache-queries) used from `IgniteCache` API, joins on `PARTITIONED` caches will work correctly only if joined objects are stored in collocated mode.
+  "body": "Just like with [Cache SQL Queries](doc:cache-queries) that are executed using direct Ignite Java, .NET or C++ APIs, joins on `PARTITIONED` caches will work correctly only if joined objects are stored in collocated mode.
 Refer to [Affinity Collocation](/docs/affinity-collocation#collocate-data-with-data) for more details."
 }
 [/block]